Yoga-Syahputra/Phishing-Detection-VAE-CNN/README.md

 ### English

 Phishing is a dangerous cybersecurity threat that deceives users by disguising malicious content as legitimate.
-This study suggests an unsupervised anomaly detection using Variational Autoencoder (VAE) and Convolutional Neural Network (CNN) to identify phishing URLs.
-The model utilizes CNN as an encoder for URL feature extraction, applies probabilistic latent space sampling via the reparameterization trick and reconstruct the input through a decoder.
-The model was trained on 7.000 legitimate URLs and tested on 3.000 URLs (1.500 legitimate and 1500 phishing) from an imbalanced dataset of 10.000 samples.
-Evaluation results demonstrate the potential of VAE-CNN in enhancing phishing detection through unsupervised learning and contribute to developing cybersecurity risk control strategies.
+This study suggests an unsupervised anomaly detection method using a hybrid deep learning model that combines Variational Autoencoder (VAE) and Convolutional Neural Network (CNN) to identify phishing URLs.
+The model utilizes CNN as an encoder for URL feature extraction, applies probabilistic latent space sampling via the reparameterization trick, and reconstructs the input through a decoder.
+The model was trained on 7,000 legitimate URLs and tested on 3,000 URLs (1,500 legitimate and 1,500 phishing) from an imbalanced dataset of 10,000 samples.
+Evaluation results demonstrate balanced performance, achieving a precision, recall, and F1-score of 0.82 using an optimal threshold of 0.0049 derived from reconstruction loss analysis.
+These findings reveal the potential of VAE-CNN in enhancing phishing detection through unsupervised learning and contribute to developing cybersecurity risk mitigation strategies.

 ### Indonesian